 When doing this pose, it's important that you wear pants and not shorts, since the sole of your foot will end up sliding down your bare leg.

-- To get into this pose, stand with your feet together.
+- Stand with your feet together.
 Put all your weight into your left foot and lift your right foot off the ground.

-- Grab onto your right ankle with your right hand, flex your foot and place your heel as far up your leg as possible with your toes pointing down.
+- Grab onto your right ankle with your right hand, flex your foot, and place your heel as far up your leg as possible with your toes pointing down.
 Place your foot wherever it feels comfortable.
-It's OK to rest it on your knee if that's as high as your right foot will go.
+It's OK to rest it on the side of your knee if that's as high as your right foot will go.

-- To keep your right foot planted, actively press your left leg against the sole of your right foot, and at the same time, press the sole of your right foot against your left leg.
+- To keep your right foot planted, actively press your left leg against the sole of your right foot, while simultaneously pressing the sole of your right foot against your left leg.
 These two opposing forces will help to prevent your right foot from slipping down.
-Also draw your right knee back to open your hip.
-This also keeps your right foot in place.
+Another trick is to draw your right knee back, which also helps open your hip.

-- Press your palms together in front of your heart, and if it feels OK raise your arms straight over your head.
+- Press your palms together in front of your heart, and once you feel stable, you can raise your arms straight over your head.
 Gaze softly at a still point in front of you to help you stay balanced.

 - Keep your spine nice and long and tuck in your tailbone.
-Focus on keeping your belly still and breathing into your ribs.
-Stay here for five or more breaths and then do the other side.
+Focus on keeping your belly still and breathing into your chest.
+Stay here for five or more breaths and then repeat on the other side.

-Fit's Tips: Is this pose super easy for you?
+- Ready for a challenge?
 Try doing it with your eyes closed.